necsi/source-translation-text/0_english_source/guidelines.md

 ## Other Useful Guidelines
 Handbook of COVID-19 Prevention and Treatment

+-A handbook produced by First Affiliated Hospital, Zheijang University School of Medicine

-Patient Blood Management During the 2020 COVID-19 Pandemic ‍
+Patient Blood Management During the 2020 COVID-19 Pandemic

+-Guidelines by the Society for the Advancement of Blood Management

+Don’t Rebreath the Coronavirus: New Mask Designs

+-A useful brainstorm for improved mask designs
+‍

 ## Family Guidelines